grousewood-games/solforge/docs/faq.md

 The orange scroller arrow icons were made by [Programmer16](https://opengameart.org/content/simple-orange-pixel-art-ui).

-A thank you to whomever wrote and published the "Advanced Solforge Rules" back in the day (Pion?
-Piquadore?).
+A thank you to `Ximane` who wrote and published the "[Advanced Solforge Rules](https://solforge.fandom.com/wiki/Advanced_Rules)" back in the day.
 It has been an indispensable guide in my attempts to recreate the game as accurately as possible.

+Much respect to [Kaelari](#will-you-implement-online-play) for his generous sharing of some original game assets.

 All coding done by me, your friendly neighbourhood grouse.
 Hat tip to the implementers of the [CanvasAPI](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), [Github](https://github.com) for the free hosting, and [Photopea](https://www.photopea.com/) for the image editing trickery.